AbsotivelyPawsilutely/AbsotivelyPawsilutely/README.md

-- 👋 Hi, I’m @AbsotivelyPawsilutely
+- 👋 Hi, I’m @AbsotivelyPawsilutely (aspiring solo indie game-dev - I don't need to "make it" I just need to make stuff)
 - 👀 I’m interested in ...
-Games, movies, music, animals, learning stuff, plushies, robots/animatronics, arts/crafts, how long have you got?
+Games, movies, music, animals, learning stuff, plushies, robots/animatronics, arts/crafts... how long have you got?
 - 🌱 I’m currently learning ...
 Game development, Frech, Japanese, Scottish Gaelic, Swedish...
 I keep busy
 - 📫 How to reach me ...
 Will update this once there's a reason to reach me XD
 - 😄 Pronouns: ...
 They/Them